wbsoft/parce/docs/source/deflanguage.rst

     .. autofunction:: parce.bygroup
         :noindex:

+The function :func:`~parce.using` can be used to lex the matched text with another lexicon:

+    .. autofunction:: parce.using
+        :noindex:

 Finally, there exists a special :class:`~parce.action.DynamicAction` in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no tokens.
 Use it if you want to match